ready2r/BphuDL/README.txt

 Pornhub Premium
 =================
 Pornhub Premium requires authentication to download videos using youtube-dl.
-If you have Pornhub Premium, you can download the videos by setting up a cookies.txt file in the home folder [same folder as the batch file] In order to get the cookie data from your Pornhub Premium site, you have a few options.. but the easiest would be to use a browser addon called Cookies.txt (they have it for Chrome and Firefox).
-Once the addon is installed..
-Log into Pornhub Premium and then use the addon button to download the cookies.txt file and save it to the home folder mentioned earlier. [same folder as the batch file]
+If you have Pornhub Premium, you can download videos by enabling cookies through youtube-dl, similar to Youtube Age Restriction.
+If you do not wish to use cookies, use the regular Pornhub option.
+You must logout of Pornhub Premium to download non-Pornhub Premium videos.
+Your URL must be Pornhub.com and not Pornhubpremium.com.

+If you dont mind having cookies in a text document, then continue reading:

+You can obtain the cookies however you want, but the easiest way to do it is using the addon "Cookies.txt".
+Its available for both Chrome and Firefox.
+Once installed, go to Pornhubpremium.com and make sure you are logged into an account has Pornhub Premium.
+Once logged in, use the "export cookies" button in your addon's toolbar and select "Current Site".
+Save the cookies.txt as PHcookies.txt and put it in the cookies folder in the base directory [BphuDL/cookies/PHcookies.txt].

 =================
 Other Porn Sites
 =================
 I tested a few other pornsites and most of them work.
 M-less you have to right click the video and get the link that way.
 Most of the others you can just paste the browser URL.
 Xhamster is currently not working.
-See Prefix for explaination.
+See Disclaimer for explaination.

 =================
 AfreecaTV Login